 After just 8 months in Hannover I returned to England to take up a new job, and with the milder climate, the frequency of my cystitis episodes reduced.

 My mum had also introduced me to the Louise Hay books about loving your body.
 So whenever I felt the slightest discomfort or burning sensation coming on I would read the ‘I love my bladder’ section again and again until I could say the little verse by heart.
 Then I was fine.

 The first serious relapse of the disease happened in my early thirties when I had two small toddlers and was working full-time.

 “My body was so run down from running a family as well as working overtime, that I got cystitis yet again.”

-As I had just started my new job I couldn’t afford to be sick so I decided to take antibiotics mixed with painkillers and got rid of it.
+As I had just started my new job I couldn’t afford to be sick so I decided to ditch the cranberry juice and take antibiotics mixed with painkillers.
+I managed to get rid of it.

-The second UTI happened after we had moved to Berlin in 2012.
-I blame my almost yearly UTIs on the very cold German winter seasons mixed with honeymoon cystitis.
+Then a second painful UTI happened after we had moved to Berlin in 2012.
+I blamed my almost yearly UTIs on the very cold German winter seasons mixed with honeymoon cystitis.

-The first two years I could still battle it by drinking loads of fluid, cranberry juice and the odd dose of ibuprofen if I caught it early enough.
+The first two years I could still battle my UTIs by drinking loads of fluid, cranberry juice and the odd dose of ibuprofen, if I caught it early enough.

 But in our second year in Berlin these measures didn’t work anymore.
 I was trying to apply the usual mix and after being pain-free for one day I’d think, super, I can stop resting now.